GideonBabu/Data-Structures-and-Algorithms-in-JavaScript/README.md

 - Reverse a Singly Linked List (refer singly linked list above on DS file)
 - Merge Sorted Array
 - Check if a singly linked list is a palindrome
+- Reverse a string in place (input given in a array of characters)